2024 Ra'anana attack

-On January 15, 2024, during the Gaza war, a combined vehicle-ramming and stabbing attack occurred in the industrial zone of Ra'anana.
-One civilian was killed and eighteen others were injured.
-The two attackers, Palestinian residents of Bani Na'im in the Hebron area, were arrested.
+On January 15, 2024, a double vehicle-ramming and stabbing attack occurred in the industrial zone of the Israeli city of Ra'anana.
+79 year old Edna Bluestein, a pedestrian, was stabbed and killed and eighteen others were injured.
+The two attackers, cousins and residents of Bani Na'im in the Hebron area, were arrested.
 The Khalil al-Rahman Brigade claimed responsibility for the attack.

+Car ramming has increasingly become a terrorist weapon.

 Attack

-The attack occurred around 13:30 when two Palestinians from Bani Na'im entered Ahuza Street in Ra'anana illegally.
-One of them took control of a driver's car, broke into the vehicle, and stabbed her.
+The attack occurred around 13:30 when two Palestinians from Bani Na'im entered who had been illegally employed at a local car wash, stabbed Edna and then stole a car.
 He then drove around the city, changing three cars and running over several civilians.
 Afterwards, he took control of another vehicle, drove towards Haroshet Street, and hit civilians.
 He then reached Weizmann Street, where he ran over several people and fled the scene.

 Immediately after receiving reports of the incident at the emergency centers, security forces began a pursuit of the attacker.
 A rapid police chase and additional special units led to his capture, along with someone who apparently assisted him in the attack.

 Very quickly, a large number of police forces arrived, including the Police Commissioner Kobi Shabtai and the District Commander Avraham Biton.
 The victims were directly evacuated to the hospital along with a woman in her 70s, where her death was pronounced after resuscitation efforts.
 In addition, three were seriously injured, including a 16-year-old boy.
 Nine people were moderately injured, and six were lightly injured, including children.